-- We strongly advise you not to travel to any part of Mali because of the unpredictable political and security situation, ongoing armed conflict with rebel groups in northern Mali, the activities of armed groups (including terrorists and bandits), and the threat of kidnapping.
+- We strongly advise you not to travel to any part of Mali because of the unpredictable security situation, ongoing armed conflict with rebel groups in northern Mali, the activities of armed groups (including terrorists and bandits), and the threat of kidnapping.

 - We advise Australians in Mali to maintain several days’ stock of food and water.
 You should keep a low profile and monitor the media for information.
-You are advised to review your security arrangements constantly and ensure that you are prepared to leave at short notice if necessary.
+You are advised to regularly review your security arrangements and ensure that you are prepared to leave at short notice if necessary.
 This should include having up-to-date travel documentation, including, if possible, visas for neighbouring countries.

 - There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including throughout Mali and the remote and desert areas of Mauritania, southern Algeria and Niger.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.